-The sportscoat shown above is a beautifully tailored double-breasted blue wool twill that I would estimate to be twenty-five years old.
+The sportscoat shown below is a beautifully tailored double-breasted blue wool twill that I would estimate to be twenty-five years old.
 I recently purchased it second-hand on eBay for only $16.
 You rarely see double-breasted sportscoats these days.
 What can I do to make this outfit feel contemporary?

 My tips for men looking to build a usable modern wardrobe by thrift shopping.